ArlenMuc/Blanka-punish-guide/README.md

 Oro

-    Guide coming soon
+        Critical Art (236236+p)

-* Guide has been updated as of patch Ver.06.021
+* Guide has been updated as of patch Ver.06.031